ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 allow endpoints to communicate their prioritization preferences.

-# HTTP/1.x and HTTP/2 Support

-We can provide DATAGRAM support in HTTP/2 by defining the CAPSULE frame in HTTP/2.

-We can provide DATAGRAM support in HTTP/1.x by defining its data stream format to a sequence of length-value capsules.

-TODO: Refactor this document and add definitions for HTTP/1.x and HTTP/2.

 # Security Considerations {#security}

 Since this feature requires sending an HTTP/3 Settings parameter, it "sticks